peopledoc/django-agnocomplete/docs/overview.rst

 These classes should be able to dig data out of your data store.
 In a Django application, it'll probably be models, but it can also be a long list of strings (let's say: the list of the US States, or the full list of the world countries).

-There are two types of classes at the moment: :class:`AutocompleteChoices` and :class:`AutocompleteModel`.
+There are two types of classes at the moment: :class:`AgnocompleteChoices` and :class:`AgnocompleteModel`.

 Let's take the demo example to make it clearer:

 .. code-block:: python

     from agnocomplete.register import register
-    from agnocomplete.core import AutocompleteChoices, AutocompleteModel
+    from agnocomplete.core import AgnocompleteChoices, AgnocompleteModel
     from demo.models import Person

-    class AutocompleteColor(AutocompleteChoices):
+    class AutocompleteColor(AgnocompleteChoices):
         choices = ['green', 'gray', 'blue', 'grey']

-    class AutocompletePerson(AutocompleteModel):
+    class AutocompletePerson(AgnocompleteModel):
         model = Person
         fields = ['first_name', 'last_name']